Yoga for Sports: Specialist Training for Movement Therapists, Yoga Teachers and Athletes

 From footballers to runners and triathletes; there is a growing interest in yoga among athletes.
 They are looking to yoga teachers to help them keep their bodies injury-free and to sharpen mental focus.
 However, there is a difference between the average yoga enthusiast and a fully focused athlete.
 The athlete generally has no ambition to “make progress” in their yoga practice; their ambitions are elsewhere, and probably much harder to achieve.

-This 5-day intensive training is a follow up to 2016’s highly acclaimed Yoga for Sports course which was fully booked.
-You can view a clip from last year’s training here.
+This 5-day intensive training is now in its 3rd year at Yogacampus.
 Jim Harrington is an Australian based in Cape Town.
 He has 20 years yoga teaching experience, holds a diplomas in Remedial Therapies and Sports Therapies, and has years of experience with professional athletes.
 His background includes a stint as the Yoga Coach to the Indian National Cricket team in a bid to improve fitness and mental focus and 2 seasons touring India with the Delhi Daredevils IPL team.

 This course will offer you the skills to work more effectively and safely with athletes and to understand the mechanics of yoga in a sport’s context.
 If you are a yoga teacher, a personal trainer, coach or a movement therapist working with soft tissues, then this cutting edge course could be for you.